envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: When using CodeQL analysis in your GitHub Actions workflow, how often is the scan triggered?

-a) Code scanning can be triggered for many different events that happen in the repository.
+a) Code scanning can be triggered on a configurable schedule or on pull requests.

-b) Code scanning is triggered on every push to the repository.
+b) Code scanning can be triggered for many different events that happen in the repository.

-c) Code scanning is triggered on a configurable schedule
+c) Code scanning is triggered on every push to the repository.

-d) Code scanning can be triggered on a configurable schedule or on pull requests.
+d) Code scanning is triggered on a configurable schedule

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 Code scanning can be triggered for many different events that happen in the repository.